acli/Macbook_misc/README.md

-This is daemon that is designed to be run from inittab or svscanboot that monitors the system temperature and dynamically adjusts the fan speed to prevent overheating.
+This is daemon that is designed to be run from init, launchd or svscanboot that monitors the system temperature and dynamically adjusts the fan speed to prevent overheating.
 The smc utility must be installed or symlinked into /usr/local/sbin for this to work.